-□ Students will demonstrate an understanding of the relationship between style and culture by singing American patriotic and Folk songs and making connections to historical facts.
+□ Students will demonstrate an understanding of the relationship between style and culture by describing and analyzing the music and dances from various places.

 Inventions, Technologies, and the Arts

 Students will describe and analyze how performing and visual artists use and have used materials, inventions, and technologies in their work.